 Obviously, Gabriel had smoked a lot of pot in his time.
 He also told me that “Pinocchio” was a Christ allegory and that I shouldn’t eat peanuts at night because they would lie on my chest.
 I didn’t really understand what that last point meant, but the biped theory at least made sense to me.
 Lots of backpackers come off as slightly vacant, waiting-for-the-mothership types, and now there appeared to be some justification for that.
 Constantly on the move: always new places, new people, new customs, new currency, new languages to contend with every few days...

 I try to avoid communal chambers, because I’m borderline sociopathic.
 But I once took an overnight train from Paris to Madrid.
 I shared the couchette compartment with two elderly Italians and a young Nigerian lad.
 The Italians didn’t speak a word of English but I managed to exchange a few basic pleasantries with the Nigerian.
-I don’t think he’d ever been on a sleeper train before, when I showed him how to pull his bunk out of the wall he regarded me incredulously, as though I were a warlock:
+I don’t think he’d ever been on a sleeper-train before, when I showed him how to pull his bunk out of the wall he regarded me incredulously, as though I were a warlock.
+Back, shaman, back.

 The compartment was intoxicatingly warm.
 That, combined with the gentle, unhurried undulation of the train, soon conspired to send me into a deep sleep.
-When I later woke, half snoring, half laughing, I had no idea where I was.
+When I later woke from a dream, half-snoring, half-laughing, I had no idea where I was.
 The Nigerian was staring down at me quizzically from the upper bunk, but he was a very black man and all I could make out was a pair of widened eyes glaring at me through the rumbling night.
 For those few waking moments, I thought that I was in a woodland copse and was certain that he was an owl.

--Oh, she said, and immediately fell back to sleep.
+“Oh,” I said, immediately falling back to sleep.